-For accessibility, if you have health scores included in your subscription, you can choose the A11y Health Score Dashboard on the left hand side by checking the box to the left of the template.
+For accessibility, you can choose dashboard templates for WCAG Level A, AA, AAA and Best Practices.
+If you click to select one of the templates, you’ll see which reports are included.
+If you have health scores included in your subscription, you can also choose the A11y Health Score Dashboard on the left hand side by checking the box to the left of the template.
 This will create a dashboard with the overall accessibility health score, as well as the Level A, Level AA, Level AAA and Best Practices health scores.

 Once you’ve selected the template, click ‘Create board’ in the top right hand corner of the screen.

 To customize each board, the “selected views” options allow you to show or hide views from the list selected in the board settings.
 Once this has been set, you can then choose which of the views you’ll see in the top graph.

 Within each board, you can create different dashboards that will show trend lines for selected metrics and each project.
 As new scheduled crawls complete in the platform, the data will become available in Monitor.
 Within each cell, you’ll see the following information: